nairarshad/nairarshad.github.io/_pages/lineage.md

 Known for: Nuclear Winter

 Ph.D.
-University of Illinois at Urbana-Champaign 1971 United States\
+University of Illinois at Urbana-Champaign 1971 United States <br />
 Dissertation: An Investigation of the Ionospheric D Region at Sunrise

 _under the (primary) advisement of_